snlabs-tech/SN-Rating-Model/docs/5_Rating_Outlook_Workflow.md

 ```

 Effects:

-- If sovereign rating weaker → outlook aligns to sovereign outlook.
+- If hardstop stronger than sovereign  → outlook aligns to sovereign outlook.
 - If ratings equal → take the **more conservative outlook**.
-- If sovereign stronger → outlook driven by `hardstop_outlook`.
+- If hardstop weaker than sovereign → outlook driven by `hardstop_outlook`.

 ---